nsilvis07/epa_monitor_validation/Code/README.md

 ### Statement about Rights

-- [ **X** ] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+- [x] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-- [ **X** ] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+- [x] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the [LICENSE.txt](LICENSE.txt) file.

 ### License for Data